datacraft-dsc/DEPs/15/README.md

 The main motivations of this DEP are:

-* Ensure that clients can access metadata for any asset or off-chain data structure in the Ocean ecosystem
+* Ensure that clients can access metadata for any asset in the data ecosystem.
-* Ensure that the data can be verifiable and persistent within the storage system.
+* Ensure that metadata can be stored and verified by appropriate Agents.

 #### Base URL